delfick/alt-pytest-asyncio/README.rst

 Changelog
 ---------

+0.7.2 - TBD
+    * Timeouts don't take affect if the debugger is active

 0.7.1 - 23 June 2023
     * No functional changes, only fixing how hatchling understands the license field in the pyproject.toml with thanks to @piotrm-nvidia